hmeine/qimage2ndarray/README.txt

 This extension is written and maintained by Hans Meine
 <meine@informatik.uni-hamburg.de>.

-I am grateful for feedback from Ullrich Köthe.
+I am grateful for feedback from Ullrich Köthe and PowerPC/endianness testing by Helge Kreutzmann.